Marde's Blog

 Seven

-After the blooms are finished, all the stalks and leaves should be left to die back.
+After flowering, leave all stalks and leaves to die back naturally.

 Eight